smashgg/developer-portal/website/blog/2019-01-23-SeedingMutation.md

 We encourage you to join
  [our Discord](https://discord.gg/smashgg) and take part in our dev community.

-## How do I use the New Seeding Write Method?
+## How do I use the Seeding Write Method?

 We wrote [a basic example](/docs/examples/update-phase-seeding) for how to update the seeding for a phase.